Welcome we're so glad you've found us!

 We are a group of people from all walks of life who believe that Jesus Christ is good news for everyone - today and for always.
-God has done so much for us that we want to thank Him every day, and on Sundays we get together to worship Him and fellowship.
+God has done so much for us that we want to thank Him every day, and on Sundays we meet to worship Him and enjoy being a family together.

 If you or anyone you know is in need at this time, please contact us.
 We may not be able to come to you, but we can bring the needs you share with us to Jesus Christ in prayer.
 We are a group who love to pray and we have seen some incredible stories of recovery and comfort during this Pandemic.
 We'll keep your name and details confidential unless you tell us otherwise.

 It's only natural to have lots of questions about faith and God.
 We all do.
 We've found that knowing Jesus has given us peace and joy even when things are tough.
-Contact us if you would like to talk or join an online coffee meetup: you can find the details here.
+Contact us if you would like to talk or come to one of our meet-ups: you can find the details here.

 Catch up or watch again recent messages from GoodNews.